davebenson/doom4-walkthrough/README.md

 ## Mission 8: Introductory Lobby (with small Fight)
 Enter a large lobby area, finding a Mancubus killing some The Possesseds.
 After killing these, look for a pair of restrooms.
-In the Men's Restroom is some armor you can save for later maybe.
+There's a GAS CAN in the main hallway.
+(In the Men's Restroom is some armor you can save for later maybe.)

 In the Woman's Restroom is a hatch allowing access to a secret area.
-Climb onto the sinks and look around for the bloody hatch: jump to it and follow the duct (there's Gas) to drop into a room (SECRET 8.7) with an Auto-Map and an ELITE GUARD 8.1.
+Climb onto the sinks and look around for the bloody hatch: jump to it and follow the duct (there's another GAS CAN) to drop into a room (SECRET 8.7) with an Auto-Map and an ELITE GUARD 8.1.
 The screen next to the door will open it.

 After exiting the Secret Room, you'll enter a Security Area with 6?
 The Possesseds, a Health Station, an ARGENT CELL 8.1, a Plasma Gun, and a terminal to Release the Safety Lockdown:  do that.